wp-plugins/threewp-broadcast/readme.txt

 For a complete list of features and more information, see <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.
 Currently the Premium Pack offers:

+* <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting image field types using the ACF plugin.
+* <strong>Keep Child Status</strong> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
+* <strong>Local Links</strong> automatically updates links to local posts on each child blog.
+* <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
+* <strong>Permalinks</strong> enables more precise permalink control.
 * <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
 * <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
 * <strong>User & Blog Settings</strong> can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
 * <strong>Views</strong> adds support for WP Types and Views content templates.
+* <strong>WooCommerce</strong> allows product variations to be broadcasted.

 = Misc =